batmany13/about-me/README.md

 # About me

 My name is [Bruce Wang](https://www.linkedin.com/in/batmany13/) and I've been in various software development and management roles.
-I am currently an Engineering Director @ Netflix in the PES (Product Edge Systems) group leading the [API systems](https://github.com/batmany13/about-me/blob/master/pes.md#api-systems) team (Consumer, Enterprise and Content/Studio).
+I am currently an Engineering Director @ Netflix in the Consumer Server Foundations team group leading the [Product Platform Systems](https://github.com/batmany13/about-me/blob/master/csf.md#pps) team (APIs, Product Data Systems and Technology Lifecycle Innovation)

 This is a guide to my leadership philosophy and a little about me.
 You can also read [feedback](feedback/README.md) I've received in the past.